Momentum-NCCU-Part-Time/notes/rest.md

 ❌ `/shopping_lists`

+---

-### 📌 Don’t use CRUD verbs in the URL; the HTTP method already has a verb that maps to a CRUD action
+### 📌 Don’t use CRUD verbs in the URL

+#### the HTTP method already has a verb that maps to a CRUD action

 ✅ PATCH `shopping-lists/1`

 ❌ PATCH `shopping-lists/1/edit`

+---

-### 📌 Don’t nest resources unless you need to use some information in the URL path (like an id) to look things up in the database in your view
+### 📌 Don’t nest resources unnecessarily

+Nesting is helpful if you need to use some information in the URL path (like an id) to look things up in the database

 ❌ `shopping-lists/1/items/4`

 ✅ `items/4`

+---

 ### 📌 Consider what you should include in your API and what you should leave out

 For example, you probably don’t want to provide a list of all your application’s users, except to users with special permissions.

+---

 ### 📌 Use the right [status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)